jmaa4/TinyCppTest/README.md

 ### Write Tests

 You can write tests in any C++ files using the `TEST` macro.
-Use the `ASSERT` macro in your tests to check conditions.
+Use the `ASSERT` macro to check conditions.

 ```cpp
 #include "TinyCppTest.hpp"